-It’s been scientifically proven that the stronger the purpose of a company, the greater employees will feel meaning and impact in their individual roles.
+That the stronger the purpose of a company, the greater employees will feel the impact their individual roles can have.
 That in turn will positively reflect on customers and ultimately business growth.
 But to avoid dilution from the top down clear internal communication and training has to be provided throughout the organisation.*

 There is a story of JFK and the janitor which highlights my point perfectly: When John F. Kennedy visited NASA headquarters for the first time in 1961 he introduced himself to a janitor who was mopping the floor and asked him what he did at NASA.
 The janitor replied “I’m helping put a man on the moon!”
 Although the janitor has low skilled job he too understood the purpose and shared the vision of the work at NASA.
 He felt a part of it.

-We know how hard it is to look objectively at your business but we’re here to help.
-If you are looking to review or redefine your brand strategy, get in touch to discuss our research & discovery and brand strategy process with us.
+We know how hard it is to look objectively at your business.
+That’s where we come in.
+If you need help in reviewing or redefining your brand strategy, we’d be happy to discuss our our process with you.
+Simply get in touch.